vczh-websites/vczh/Roasting/Sidra.md

   - 160.2C 4:14; 184.6C 6:36; 188.2C 7:06 +30s
     - changed FC to 185.5C
     - +30s for comparing might be too fast
+    - red tea

-Significantly aromatic at the end, might mean over roasted.
+Significantly aromatic at the end, ~~might mean~~ over roasted.

 Previous configuration makes 6:00FC a very narrow window.
 Try lower the charge temperature to elongate the whole process,